Integrated Treatment Approach to Stroke Recovery

 5. Improved Circulation and Energy Flow: Ayurvedic treatments often aim to enhance overall circulation and the flow of vital energy (prana) in the body.
 Improved circulation may aid in the recovery of affected areas and support overall vitality.

-The Goal of Ayurvedic Heat stroke treatment
+The Goal of Ayurvedic Heat Stroke Treatment

 ◘ Promote Fluid Movement and Strength